akash-network/akash-api/docs/proto/node.md

  <a name="akash.deployment.v1.MsgDepositDeploymentResponse"></a>

  ### MsgDepositDeploymentResponse
- MsgCreateDeploymentResponse defines the Msg/CreateDeployment response type.
+ MsgDepositDeploymentResponse defines response type for the MsgDepositDeployment.